 The Event Card drawn will also determine how pit stops will work for that turn.
 Event Cards with Green Flags allow for normal pit stops; Cars that wish to pit will move into the "Apron" (the inside lane with a yellow border), move back five spaces, and finally remove all temporary wear.
 On the next turn they will move out of the pit with Solo movement using a Race Card's smaller movement number (and ignores the normal wear on the card).

 Event Cards with Yellow Flags will trigger a "Yellow Flag Restart."
 These are events that are severe enough to bring the race to a temporary halt.
 Cars will line up in a similar fashion as to the start of a race but maintain their current position in the pack (i.e a currently 10th place will move forward quite a bit, but will still be in 10th place).
 Once this is done, any cars that choose to pit are taken out of the lineup, cars that didn't pit move forward to close the gaps in the lineup, and finally the cars that chose to pit are placed in the back of the lineup in the order they came out (with all their temporary wear removed of course).

-The copy of Thunder Alley used for this review was purchased by my wife.
+The copy of Thunder Alley used in this review was purchased by the author.